sbrsarkar/language_classifier/README.md

 identify the language of a given word

 ## predict
-run the following script in terminal:
+run the following command in terminal:
 ```
 python predict.py 'thanks'
 ```